 How to Repair Corrupted Partition

-Here are step-by-step instructions for both of the options.
+Here are the step-by-step instructions for these methods:

 Since Disk Utility is the main partitioning tool for Mac, you can use it to fix a corrupted partition directly on your computer.
 So if your partition isn’t working properly because of a damaged partition map, this tool should be able to take care of it.